Profits drop 36% at Lily O’Brien’s chocolates

 Directors’ pay, including pension payments, reduced from €405,514 to €375,256.

-The board was overhauled last year with four Colian directors appointed but Ms O’Brien remains as a director and consultant to the company.

-The Colian deal also allowed the business to be continued to be run by the existing management team led by CEO Eoin Donnelly.
+The Lily O’Brien board was overhauled last year with four Colian directors appointed, but Ms O’Brien remains as a director and consultant to the company.
+The business continues to be run by the existing management team led by chief executive Eoin Donnelly.